TNirvT/Shoplist/README.md

 ____

 > ## ToDo:
+> - Add delete function to remove a product
+> - Add search function in user item list
 > - Add option to add new source to existing item in database.
 > - Add option to change user details (name, password, etc.).